Waiting on the World to Change: Music video

 The music video for the song was directed by Philip Andelman and features Mayer walking along the East River while commissioned graffiti artists Futura, Tats Cru, and Daze spray paint messages relating to the song's content on New York City billboards.
 Liz Friedlander had initially been booked to direct the video.

 Promotion and release

 A limited-edition EP of "Waiting on the World to Change" was released that includes both the album version and a bonus, acoustic version featuring Ben Harper.
-The EP also is the only official source for the studio (electric) version of "Good Love Is On The Way", a live version of which was previously released on the live album Try! by the John Mayer Trio.
+The EP also is the only official source for the studio (electric) version of "Good Love Is on the Way", a live version of which was previously released on the live album Try! by the John Mayer Trio.
 This particular EP has only been made available through Best Buy and with the purchase of the Continuum album.
-An acoustic studio version of "Good Love Is on the Way" is also available on Mayer's EP entitled The Village Sessions, released on December 12, 2006 ("The Village Sessions" EP also contains the aforementioned Ben Harper acoustic version of "Waiting On The World to Change").
+An acoustic studio version of "Good Love Is on the Way" is also available on Mayer's EP titled The Village Sessions, released on December 12, 2006 (The Village Sessions EP also contains the aforementioned Ben Harper acoustic version of "Waiting on the World to Change").